bparanj/crystal/electronics/experiments/queue/led-circuit.md

 After understanding the basic series resistor circuit, the next circuit that beginners can learn is a LED circuit with a current-limiting resistor.
 This circuit introduces the concept of diodes (specifically Light Emitting Diodes or LEDs), current control, and the importance of protecting components.

 ### Components:

 1. Power Source: A battery (e.g., 9V) or a DC power supply.
 2. Resistor: A fixed resistor to limit current ( between 220Ω and 1kΩ depending on the LED and power source).
 3. LED: A Light Emitting Diode that emits light when current flows through it.
 4. Wires: To connect the components.

 ### Circuit Diagram:

 ```
 + (Battery) ----[ Resistor ]----|>|---- - (Battery)
                             (LED)
 ```

-### Explanation:
+Power Source:

-- Power Source: Provides the voltage needed to power the circuit.
+Provides the voltage needed to power the circuit.

+Resistor:

-- Resistor: Limits the amount of current flowing through the LED to prevent it from burning out.
+Limits the amount of current flowing through the LED to prevent it from burning out.
 The value of the resistor is chosen based on the supply voltage and the forward voltage of the LED.

+LED:

-- LED: A diode that emits light when current flows through it in the forward direction.
+A diode that emits light when current flows through it in the forward direction.
 The LED has an anode (positive) and cathode (negative); current flows from anode to cathode.

 ### Operation: